victorjz/Udacity-fullstack-P3/README.md

 * timezone is UTC-0
 * ufw (firewall) allows only ports 2200, 80, 123
 * added localhost definitions to /etc/hosts
+* changed permission of `.git` directory in application code directory to 750 to deny permissions

 #### Changes made to application code
 These changes necessary for program to run on hosted server